saurabh754/Thoughtworks/README.txt

-This image has been created on aws instance and can be browsed as  http://35.154.23.80:8080/companyNews/a
+This docker image has been created on aws instance and can be browsed as  http://35.154.23.80:8080/companyNews/

 1) Created a aws EC2 instance with below configurations: